Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

 On June 17, 2021, Ketanji Brown Jackson's service as a district judge ended when she was elevated to the court of appeals.

-In the summer of 2021, Ketanji Brown Jackson joined the U.S. Court of Appeals for the D.C.
-Circuit.
+Justice Jackson joined the U.S. Court of Appeals for the D.C.
+Circuit in the summer of 2021.

 On June 29, 2022, Ketanji Brown Jackson's service as a circuit judge ended, the day before she was sworn in as an Associate Justice of the United States Supreme Court.

-On June 30, 2022, Ketanji Brown Jackson was sworn in and became an associate justice at noon, when Justice Breyer's retirement went into effect, making her the first Black woman and the first former federal public defender to serve on the Supreme Court.
+On June 30, 2022, Ketanji Brown Jackson was sworn in as an Associate Justice of the Supreme Court at noon, becoming the first Black woman and the first former federal public defender to serve on the Supreme Court.

 On September 28, 2022, Ketanji Brown Jackson was assigned as the circuit justice for the First Circuit.

-In 2022, Ketanji Brown Jackson served on the United States Court of Appeals for the District of Columbia Circuit until she was nominated to the Supreme Court.
+In 2022, Ketanji Brown Jackson ended her service at the United States Court of Appeals for the District of Columbia Circuit.

-In early 2022, news outlets speculated that Biden would nominate Jackson to the U.S. Supreme Court to fill the seat vacated by Justice Breyer.
+In early 2022, news outlets speculated that President Biden would nominate Ketanji Brown Jackson to the U.S. Supreme Court to fill the seat vacated by Justice Breyer.

-Since joining the Court at the beginning of the 2022 term, Ketanji Brown Jackson was the most active participant in oral arguments, speaking an average of 1,350 words per argument.
+Since joining the Court at the beginning of the 2022 term, Justice Jackson was the most active participant in oral arguments, speaking an average of 1,350 words per argument.

-On June 1, 2023, Jackson wrote the sole dissenting opinion in Glacier Northwest, Inc. v.
-Teamsters, concerning the power of employers to sue labor unions regarding the destruction of employer property following a strike.
+On June 1, 2023, Justice Jackson wrote the sole dissenting opinion in Glacier Northwest, Inc. v.
+Teamsters, concerning the power of employers to sue labor unions regarding the destruction of employer property following a strike, arguing for further deference to the National Labor Relations Board.

-On June 13, 2024, Jackson wrote an opinion, concurring in part and dissenting in part, in Starbucks Corporation v.
-McKinney.
+On June 13, 2024, Justice Jackson wrote an opinion, concurring in part and dissenting in part, in Starbucks Corporation v.
+McKinney, arguing that the majority failed to follow the NLRA's directives of court deference to NLRB authority in labor disputes.

 On July 8, 2025, in AFGE v.
-Trump, the Supreme Court issued an emergency order on Trump's federal workforce reorganization, ruling in Trump's favor 8-1, with Jackson the lone dissenter.
+Trump, the Supreme Court issued an emergency order on Trump's federal workforce reorganization, ruling in Trump's favor 8–1, with Justice Jackson the lone dissenter, arguing that Trump's reorganization of the U.S. government was an illegal restructuring of the federal bureaucracy.

 Starbucks is an American multinational coffeehouse chain established in Seattle...